 Pillar 3 Disclosure

-The Capital Requirements Directive IV is the regulatory capital framework across Europe governing how much capital financial services firms must retain.
-The rules set the three pillars in the process:
+The Capital Requirements Directive IV (“CRD”) of the European Union created a revised regulatory capital framework across Europe governing how much capital financial services firms must retain.
+The rules are set out in the CRD under three pillars:

 Frequency and Verification of disclosure